logzio/logz-docs/_source/user-guide/infrastructure-monitoring/metrics-explore-prometheus.md

 Logz.io's Infrastructure Monitoring (Metrics) accounts usage is calculated based on the Unique Time Series (UTS).

+A time series is a collection of pairs, each one including a timestamp and value.
 Each time series is uniquely identified by its name and a set of labels.

-For example, these are all distinct time series:
+For example, these are all seperate time series:

 `temperature{city=”NY”}`